learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 series: 'Deep dive into React Router'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Learn how to do routing in React applications using React router library.
+React is widely used library for client side web applications.
+In any web applications, there will be multiple pages.
+Routing the URL properly and load different pages based on route parameters is a general requirement.
 ---

 React is widely used library for client side web applications.
-In any web applications, there will be multiple pages. routing the URL properly and load different pages based on route parameters is a general requirement.
+In any web applications, there will be multiple pages.
+Routing the URL properly and load different pages based on route parameters is a general requirement.

 There is an awesome npm package which takes all the complexity to serve the purpose of routing in React. `react-router-dom` is one of the widely used react library.